USSR anti-religious campaign (1970s–1987): The millennium

 Soviet writers and academics tried to downplay the old thesis that the Slavs had little culture prior to Christianization, and they tried to promote the pagan culture of the country before Christianization as already developed.
 The 988 date was also downplayed by claiming that the Christianization of the country occurred over a few centuries and that that date was simply when Prince Vladimir forcibly baptized the Kievites.
-It was also downplayed by inventing (out of thin air) that the city of Kiev had its 1500th anniversary which was celebrated in 1980–82.
+It was also downplayed by inventing (out of thin air) that the city of Kyiv had its 1500th anniversary which was celebrated in 1980–82.
 They blamed Christianity for freezing Russian culture and that Christianity destroyed the cultural heritage of antiquity.
 The pre-Christian Kievan state was presented as a world power that benefitted little from Byzantium's influences.
 Ivan the Terrible was presented as inspired by Christian theology.
 It was denied that Christianity had introduced monogamy.
 The role of monasticism in Russia's history was belittled and blackened.

 They blamed the Church for a reactionary role in the development of secular culture.
 The church was also criticized for an alleged lack of patriotism as well as collaboration with invaders of Russia.
-Russian history was re-written accordingly in order to fit this argument with regard to the Tatars, Poles and Germans.
-Good facts in favour of the Church were ignored, while largely only the negative facts were emphasized.
 The church was accused of misinforming people of the past, and church historians and theologians could be held criminally responsible.